YIC4 - Yukon Indigenous Community Climate Change Champions Project (2017-2019)

-This two-year project will focus on training Yukon Indigenous youth, aged 18-30 years as well as RRC members on climate change and leadership skills for gathering and mobilizing new and existing knowledge, from global, local and Indigenous perspectives, for climate change adaptation in the Yukon.
+This two-year project will focus on training Yukon Indigenous youth, aged 18-30 years on climate change and leadership skills for gathering and mobilizing new and existing knowledge, from global, local and Indigenous perspectives, for climate change adaptation in the Yukon.
 In total, 41 Indigenous youth participants took part in the project (31 from Yukon First Nations communities and 9 from communities in BC, NWT and Nunatsiavut); two Renewable Resource Council members from Yukon and one youth representative from Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC, formerly known as INAC) also took part.
 As part of the project, two training sessions hosted in Whitehorse to bring together the emerging Champions and further strengthen leadership and knowledge in the areas of community climate change adaptation; a Yukon First Nations Climate Change Adaptation Network (YFN-CAN) will also be formed to further communication, learning and networking opportunities between the two training sessions (facilitated through regular webinar and teleconference calls and the creation of a Facebook group).
 The overall goal of this initiative is to build upon Yukon First Nations communities' capacity to respond to complex issues related to climate change and its effects on food and water security, in particular.